| | |

 Pumpkin Cake with Chocolate Chips & Pecans

-This pumpkin cake with chocolate chips and pecans is a must-try dessert.
-Decadent, super moist and perfect for fall entertaining!
+What’s better than spiced pumpkin cake with chocolate chips and pecans?
+Decadent, super moist and perfect for fall entertaining.
+A must-make fall dessert!

-Pumpkin Cake with Chocolate Chips and Pecans - Satori Design for Living
+Slice of Pumpkin Cake with Chocolate Chips and Pecans on Plate

 It was Thanksgiving in Canada this past weekend, which meant most of my free time was spent preparing to host dinner for our extended family members who live nearby.
 Needless to say, I didn’t get as much accomplished on my office makeover as I would’ve liked, so I’m pushing that update a little later in the week.

-Instead, I thought I’d share a recipe for a decadent pumpkin cake that’s super moist and perfect for fall entertaining.
-It was a big hit, so I hope you enjoy it too!
+Instead, I thought I’d share a recipe for spiced pumpkin cake (that’s super moist and perfect for fall entertaining).
+It was a big hit with everyone, so I hope you enjoy it too!

 Ingredients